rdpoor/mulib/README.md

       test_mu_sched.c
       ... etc

-  mu_string/            # sources, unit tests and documentation for mulib string manipulation
+  mu_string/            # in-place, zero copy, safe string manipulation
     README.md           # overview and documentation for mu_string package
     src/                # these are the only files you need to include in your project mu_str.[ch]